RuleWorld/bionetgen/software.md

 # TODO: Sort software into those that use BNG & those that support BNGL models; add blurbs about usage/compatibility
 ---

-# Software that Use BioNetGen
+# Software that Uses BioNetGen
 This page links to other software that use BioNetGen code or BNGL-formatted models. *Note: This list is a work in progress and may not be complete.*

 ## Software